juniorgasparotto/SysCommand/doc/pt-br/presentation/how-it-works.md

         {
             // Example showing that properties are executed before methods if (MyPropertyDecimal != null)
-                App.Console.Write("Use property here if you want!");
+                this.App.Console.Write("Use property here if you want!");

             return string.Format("MyAction p='{0}'", p);
         }